Skip to main content

 STEP 12

-1. Select the left header property from this block and click .
+1. Select the left corner home in this block and click (Functional).

 PC Default Option Set